Global Poverty Reduction and Development Forum 2007-Taking Actions for the World's Poor and Hungry People

 In order to make microfinance more effective, financial institutions should also support creating an enterprise networking fund in an effort to make farmers more connected with the markets.
 The government should enhance the outreach to the poor through loosening interest rate control, intensifying registration system development and rural infrastructure building.
 Independent research institutions should conduct more studies on the effect of microfinance and avoid the battle of "temporary measures versus long-term solutions".

-Public Policy and Political Science, Duke University,
+Anirudh Krishna, Associate Professor and School Advisor, Public Policy and Political Science, Duke University, “Why Don't "The Poor" Act Collectively?” |

 Poverty is a specific and ever-changing concept.
-Poverty in a certain period of time is caused by combined action of the “descents and escapes.
+Poverty in a certain period of time is caused by combined action of the “descents” and “escapes”.
 The reasons causing people to fall in and out of poverty are different, which makes their demands from the state different.
 Hence, the poor rarely act collectively.

 The poor can be divided into three subgroups: persistently poor, newly poor and recently escaped.
 However, national statistics do not usually collect data on these three subgroups.
 Major demands of the three subgroups are labor wages (46%), health services and housing (34% and 24%) and irrigation and education (28% and 25%).
 We can see the significant differences from these figures.
 Primary reasons for descent into poverty are poor health and high healthcare costs.
 Main reasons for poverty-escape are diversified income sources and wages from formal sectors.